Child and Youth Advocacy Centre of Waterloo Region

-We are proud to be the lead agency in establishing the Waterloo Region Child and Youth Advocacy Centre (CYAC), which opened in May 2016.
-The CYAC is a best practice collaborative child and youth friendly model for investigating allegations of child abuse and ensuring these young victims, witnesses and their families are supported through an investigation and beyond, regardless of whether charges are laid.
-Our role in the Waterloo Region CYAC is to provide oversight of the CYAC and deliver support services through the Child and Youth Advocate Program.
+We are proud to be the lead agency in establishing the Child and Youth Advocacy Centre (CYAC) of Waterloo Region, which opened in May 2016.
+The CYAC collaborative is a best practice child and youth friendly model for investigating allegations of abuse and crime.
+Young victims, witnesses, and their families are supported through the investigation and beyond.
+Our role is to provide oversight of the CYAC and services through our Child and Youth Advocate Program.

-A few of our key partners in this collective safety net are Family and Children’s Services of Waterloo Region, Waterloo Regional Police Service and Women’s Crisis Services of Waterloo Region.
-This multidisciplinary team located at 400 Queen Street South in Kitchener (Carizon Family and Community Services) ensures a child, youth and family-centred approach to the investigation process that is trauma-informed and culturally responsive.
+A few of our key partners in this collaborative are Family and Children’s Services of Waterloo Region, Waterloo Regional Police Service and Women’s Crisis Services of Waterloo Region.
+The multidisciplinary team located at 400 Queen Street South in Kitchener (Carizon Family and Community Services) ensures a child, youth and family-centred approach to the investigation process that is trauma-informed and culturally responsive.

 “An outstanding example of collaboration, the Child and Youth Advocacy Centre provides a safe and comforting environment where children and youth who have been impacted by the trauma of abuse are able to receive exceptional support services under one roof.
 Specially-trained investigators work with community partners to provide invaluable support to young people and their families.
 We are extremely proud of this partnership, as all agencies work together to support the healing process and promote community wellbeing.”